-The edTPA is a national subject-specific performance assessment and support system used by teacher preparation programs.
-The assessment features a common architecture focused on three tasks – planning, instruction, and assessment.
-Each task contains 5 rubrics.
-The Washington edTPA has three additional rubrics of Student Voice to the national 15 rubrics (13 for national world languages and classical languages prompts as they do not contain rubrics related to academic language).
+The assessment features a framework focused on three tasks: planning, instruction, and assessment.
+Each task contains five rubrics, for a total of 15.
+There are 13 rubrics for national world languages and classical languages prompts as they do not contain rubrics related to academic language.

 Who scores edTPA portfolios?

-- In addition, 10 clock hours will be awarded for the initial scorer training completed
+- 10 clock hours will be awarded for completing the scorer training.

 - Alignment tables (spreadsheet) – Recommended placements and edTPA handbook